 Below are the top five updates worth looking into before you choose a clinic or book your next laser skin treatment.

-#1 — Fractional laser upgrades help skin heal faster
+1. Fractional laser upgrades help skin heal faster

 Fractional lasers treat skin by creating tiny areas of controlled damage while leaving surrounding skin untouched.

 Cooling systems have also been redesigned.
 Integrated cooling tips maintain a stable surface temperature, protecting your skin during treatment.
-These improvements can shorten recovery times after laser treatments

-#2 — Safer laser options now available for darker skin tones
+2. Laser options now available for darker skin tones

-That’s now changing.
 Newer devices use highly controlled wavelengths that travel past most pigment in the skin’s surface and focus on deeper targets like collagen and blood vessels.

-Another upgrade is micropulse delivery
+Another upgrade is micropulse delivery.

 Instead of delivering one long pulse of heat, the laser releases rapid, short bursts.
 This allows tissue to cool slightly between pulses, reducing heat damage.

-#3 — Combining laser energy and radiofrequency together
+3. Combining laser energy and radiofrequency together

 Laser resurfacing works on the skin’s surface and just below it.
 Radiofrequency works deeper, heating the lower layers to tighten and lift.